Joarnixon/RLprojects/deep-q-learning-mountain-car/README.md

 ### Tested my q-learning algorithm on simpler problem.
-It workes, but convergence is not guaranteed (at all).
+It workes, but took many runs for it to converge.

+### Anyway it's faster than TD(0).

 ### Results: